Beneteau First 40 (2011) “Libertas” – For Sale

 Its early sales success suggests that the good-looking First 40 is set to match the popularity of the 40.7.
 In many respects, the boat looks a little more conservative than its predecessor, but that’s not a bad thing.
 This is a well-thought-out performance racer-cruiser that will no doubt go from strength to strength.

 If you are interested and would like to take this to the next step, we recommend the following:

 - Libertas is listed for sale at $140,000.
 We are offering her at a discounted price of $90,000;

 - Payment of a refundable $5,000 deposit will give the first bidder an exclusive option period of one month; all other purchasers will be asked to wait;

-- We can also arrange delivery of the boat to your final destination (we can combine the above point with this if you like).
+- We can also arrange delivery of the boat to your final destination.
 Pricing on this is dependent on where you want it delivered.